tyleretters/nor.the-rn.info/collections/_posts/2019-05-24-coordinated-universal-time.md

 date: 2019-05-24
 ---

 As I type, episode one of [Coordinated Universal Time](https://apodcastfornow.com) is merrily propagating its little way through the RSS mycelium of the internet.
-We uploaded it to [Anchor.fm](https://anchor.fm/apodcastfornow) this a couple days ago.
+We uploaded it to [Anchor.fm](https://anchor.fm/apodcastfornow) a couple days ago.

 On April 3rd, I shared an idea in the Locutory: